bennymeg/Fabrication-Toolkit/README.md

 | 'LCSC Part #' | 'LCSC Part' | 'LCSC PN' | 'LCSC P/N' | 'LCSC Part No.' | 'LCSC Part Number' | 'JLCPCB Part #' | 'JLCPCB Part' | 'JLCPCB PN' | 'JLCPCB P/N' | 'JLCPCB Part No.' | 'JLCPCB Part Number' |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |

-_The fields will be query in the order denoted above._
+_The fields will be queried in the order denoted above._

 #### Fallback Fields*:
 | 'LCSC' | 'JLC' | 'MPN' | 'Mpn' | 'mpn' |
 | --- | --- | --- | --- | --- |

-_The fields will be query in the order denoted above._
+_The fields will be queried in the order denoted above._

+Empty fields are skipped so, for example, a 'MPN' field with a value will be used if all earlier fields are missing or empty.

 ---